rsim/oracle-enhanced/README.txt

   should be emulated as booleans (and do not use NUMBER(1) as type for booleans which is default) ActiveRecord::ConnectionAdapters::OracleEnhancedAdapter.emulate_booleans_from_strings = true

+The following model class definitions are available:
+* specify which table columns should be ignored by ActiveRecord ignore_table_columns :column1, :column2, :column3

+See History.txt for other enhancements to original Oracle adapter.

 == REQUIREMENTS:

-* Works with ActiveRecord version 2.0 (which is included in Rails 2.0)
+* Works with ActiveRecord version 2.0 and 2.1 (which is included in Rails 2.0 and 2.1)
 * Requires ruby-oci8 library to connect to Oracle

 == INSTALL: